 “In the earliest days of the virus, China locked down travel domestically while allowing flights to leave China and infect the world.
 China condemned my travel ban on their country, even as they cancelled domestic flights and locked citizens in their homes.

 The Chinese government and the World Health Organization — which is virtually controlled by China — falsely declared that there was no evidence of human-to-human transmission.
 Later, they falsely said people without symptoms would not spread the disease.

 The United Nations must hold China accountable for their actions.”

 Professor Niall Ferguson put “Six Questions for Xi Jinping” earlier this year.
-Read: http://www.niallferguson.com/blog – China did indeed sent the virus out to the world by allowing plane loads of Chinese to go out and spread this deadly illness including to Italy – Shameful!!!.
-In today’s world there is many types of warfare, this is not the first time that China use such weapons – The End justify the Means!!
+Read: http://www.niallferguson.com/blog – China did indeed sent the virus out to the world by allowing planeloads of Chinese to go out and spread this deadly illness including to Italy – Shameful!!!.
+In today’s world, there are many types of warfare, this is not the first time that China uses such weapons – The End justifies the Means!!
 Frankly like many countries, however, China is not like other countries.
 The rest of the world must take actions.
 I am afraid it is too late we have already been raped.
 We have allowed China to steal our patents and advanced technologies, moreover, exploit our pluralistic and so-called democratic societies.
-To me this will be the Century of China, having reach world dominance.
+To me this will be the Century of China, having to reach world dominance.

 Interestingly, I started out in life with a chronicle-article in the Danish newspaper Politiken criticising “democracy” and in fact wrote, that democracy is only to be exploited by the few.
 Whereas dictatorship could benefit the many if it was lead by technocrats.
 Sadly at the time I was wrong, as dictatorship always turn our to only benefit very few people, as all humans are greedy, like now in China and Russia.